 The GBP/USD Currency Pair in Brief

-The GBP/USD is one of the oldest and most liquid currency pairs in the forex market, representing the exchange rate between the British pound sterling and the US dollar.
-The pair maintains an average daily trading volume of approximately $731 billion as per data from the April 2025 BIS Triennial survey.
-It is colloquially known as ‘the Cable’ and is influenced by many factors, including interest rate decisions by the Bank of England and the US Federal Reserve, inflation, and geopolitical and economic events, among many others.
+GBP/USD is one of the oldest and most liquid currency pairs in the forex market, representing the exchange rate between the British pound sterling and the US dollar.
+The pair maintains an average daily trading volume of approximately $731 billion, according to data from the April 2025 BIS Triennial Survey.
+It is colloquially known as ‘the Cable’ and is influenced by many factors, including interest rate decisions by the Bank of England and the US Federal Reserve, inflation, and geopolitical and economic events, among others.

 Historically, the pound sterling served as the world’s primary reserve currency before the rise of the US dollar, reflecting Britain’s dominant global economic position.
 The pair’s nickname originates from the transatlantic telegraph cable laid in the 19th century, which was used to transmit exchange rates between London and New York, enabling faster communication and trading.

 Compared with other major pairs, GBP/USD generally has higher volatility and frequent intraday price swings.
-Due to the pair’s liquidity and volatility, it can present favorable trading opportunities but it also carries risks.
-Technical analysis, risk management tools, and various trading strategies are often used to help.
+Due to the pair’s liquidity and volatility, it can present favorable trading opportunities, but it also carries risks.
+Technical analysis, risk management tools, and various trading strategies are often used to support trading decisions.

 What Is Spread in Forex Trading?